Spital Clinic Icon Logo - Private GP in City of London.

 At Spital Clinic, a private Hysteroscopy with our expert Consultant gynaecologists costs £1780.
 We are open 7 days a week and can offer morning, day and evening appointments.
 If you are using private health insurance, please call the clinic to provide your authorisation number.
 To book, please click here.

-Will I need to take time off work after a hysteroscopy?
+Will I need to take time off work after a Hysteroscopy?

 An ultrasound scan, also known as sonography, is a medical imaging technique that uses high-frequency sound waves to create images of the inside of the body.
 It is a safe and painless procedure that does not use ionising radiation.
 Ultrasound scans are commonly used to monitor pregnancy, diagnose conditions, and guide medical procedures.
 The images are created in real-time, allowing healthcare professionals to view the structure and movement of internal organs and tissues.

-Can a hysteroscopy affect my fertility?
+Can a Hysteroscopy affect my fertility?

-How often should I have a hysteroscopy?
+How often should I have a Hysteroscopy?

 The frequency of hysteroscopy procedures depends on your individual medical needs and the reason for the initial procedure.
 In many cases, a single diagnostic or operative hysteroscopy is sufficient to identify and treat any uterine abnormalities.
 However, if you have a chronic condition, such as uterine adhesions or recurrent polyps, your healthcare provider may recommend periodic hysteroscopies to monitor and manage the condition.
 Additionally, if you are undergoing fertility treatment, your provider may suggest a hysteroscopy as part of your initial evaluation or to check the uterine cavity before an embryo transfer.
 Your healthcare provider will develop a personalised plan based on your specific circumstances and medical history.